 - 1. Non-Substantive Changes.
 Many of the proposed changes are simple clarifications, administrative updates, or removal of gendered language and are not intended to substantively change the rule.
-All changes are reflected in Attachment 1. - 2.
+All changes are reflected in Exhibit A to the resolution. - 2.
 Rule 4(c) Executive Sessions.
 The proposed change would require in-person attendance at executive sessions for all participants, unless the City Manager determined that unusual circumstances warrant allowing a participant to appear remotely.

 The change is proposed because Council Rules have been updated to permit council members and others to attend and participate in council meetings remotely, as required by state law.
 State law exempts executive sessions from the requirement to allow remote attendance and participation by the public.
-Oregon is unique in allowing institutional media representative to attend executive sessions.
+Oregon is unique in allowing institutional media representatives to attend executive sessions.
 Allowing individuals to attend executive sessions remotely creates a risk that people not permitted to attend an executive session could view the session unobserved and record the session.
-Requiring in-person attendance eliminates that risk.
+Requiring in-person attendance addresses that risk.

 - 3. Rule 16 Public Hearings Generally.
 Clarifies that groups, including neighborhood associations and applicants share the applicable period for the entity's testimony.
 The intent of the rule is to limit multiple representatives of an entity to the time limits established for speakers.
-Individuals may still sign up to speak on their own behalf separately. - 4.
+Individuals may still sign up to speak on their own behalf separately.
+Neighborhood Associations are allotted five minutes to provide testimony at land use public hearings.
+Multiple members of an association sign up to speak on behalf of the association.
+Those members have a combined five minutes to speak.
+Those same people may also sign up to speak on their own behalf and speak for an additional three minutes.
+People doing so, should clearly indicate they are speaking on their own behalf and not for the association, and should try to differentiate the points raised from their association related testimony. - 4.
 Rule 19(d) Conduct of Hearings on Land Use Matters.
 The proposal expressly delegates authority to staff to exclude improper testimony and evidence from the record in a quasi-judicial land use matter.
 In some quasi-judicial land use hearings, the record may be continued to allow additional evidence and testimony.
 Pursuant to Oregon law, new evidence must be excluded after a certain period.
 On occasion, testimony is submitted that contains new evidence during a period where new evidence is prohibited.
 If that evidence is included in the record, the City would commit a procedural error that could have a substantive impact on the participant's rights.
 This would be grounds for LUBA to remand the City's decision to correct the error.